itielshwartz/jaeger-hello-world/README.md

 ---------

 First we will build a monolith demo app.

-And will graduely improve it by adding more logs, tracking and jaeger capabilties.
+We will graduely improve it by adding more logs, tracking and jaeger capabilties.

 Prerequisites
 -------------